Arahbar2000/clustering/README.txt

+-clusteredImages : path to directory to store generated images showing clusters -images : path to directory containing stored image files -stats : path to directory to store generated csv files of stats for clusters in each image

+here is the list of optional options:

--clusteredImages : path to directory to store generated images showing clusters -images : path to directory containing stored image files -stats : path to directory to store generated csv files of stats for clusters in each image -method : clustering method to be used; the methods are "dbscan", "optics", and "hdbscan" -epsilon : int value signifying the distance threshold for clusters -min_size : minimum size to classify a cluster; size must be greater than four -outline : choices of 0-3:
+-method : clustering method to be used; the methods are "dbscan", "optics", and "hdbscan"; 				default is 'dbscan' -epsilon : int value signifying the distance threshold for clusters; default is 35 -min_size : minimum size to classify a cluster; size must be greater than four; default is 6 -outline : choices of 0-2:
-			0: no outline shown
-			1: only ellipses are shown
+			0: only ellipses are shown
-			2: only convex hulls are shown
+			1: only convex hulls are shown
-			3: both ellipses and convex hulls are shown
+			2: both ellipses and convex hulls are shown

 Example command: